Idaho Rental Lease Agreement Templates (6)

 3. Idaho

-Commercial Lease Agreement – For commercially zoned property that is specifically used for the purpose of housing a company’s business facility.
+Commercial Lease Agreement: For commercially zoned property that is specifically for the purpose of housing a company’s business facility.

 Download: PDF, Word (.docx)

-Lease to Own Agreement – Grants the tenant the “option to buy” while actively renting the property.
-Once the tenancy expires, the leaseholder loses the right to purchase the asset.
+Lease to Own Agreement: Grants the tenant the “option to buy” while actively renting the property.

 Download: PDF, Word (.docx)

-Month-to-Month Lease – Referred to as a “Tenancy at Will”, this type of agreement allows either party to end the contract at any point on the condition that one (1) month’s notice is provided (§ 55-208).
+Month-to-Month Lease: Referred to as a “Tenancy at Will” where either party may end the contract at any point with one (1) month’s notice (IDC § 55-208).

 Download: PDF, Word (.docx)